elastic/kibana/rfcs/text/0013_saved_object_migrations.md

       3. That belong to a type whose mappings were changed by comparing the `migrationMappingPropertyHashes`.
 (Metadata, unlike the mappings isn't commutative, so there is a small chance that the metadata hashes do not accurately reflect the latest mappings, however, this will just result in an less efficient query).
 7. Transform documents by reading batches from the source index then transforming and updating them with optimistic concurrency control.
    1. Ignore any version conflict errors.
-   2. If a document transform fails mark the saved object type as unavailable but continue trying to transform other documents of the same type.
+   2. If a document transform throws an exception, add the document to a failure list and continue trying to transform all other documents.
+If any failures occured, log the complete list of documents that failed to transform.
+Fail the migration.
 8. Mark the migration as complete by doing a single atomic operation (new Elasticsearch functionality) that:
    1. Checks that `.kibana-current` alias is still pointing to the source index
    2. Points the `.kibana-7.10.0`  and `.kibana_current` aliases to the target index.
    3. If this fails with a "required alias [.kibana_current] does not exist" error fetch `.kibana_current` again:
-      1. If `.kibana_current` is not pointing to our target index fail the migration.
+      1. If `.kibana_current` is _not_ pointing to our target index fail the migration.
       2. If `.kibana_current` is pointing to our target index the migration has succeeded and we can proceed to step (9).
 9. Start serving traffic.

 Together with the limitations, this algorithm ensures that migrations are idempotent.
 If two nodes are started simultaneously, both of them will start